WkT010/wkt010.github.io/README.md

-# PhantonOS Command Edition (Not published)
+# PiSphere OS (Not published)
-This is the payment page of PhantonOS.
+This is the payment page of PiSphere OS(方舟极简).
 As you see, it is still in development.